James Baldwin: Legacy and critical response

 A street in San Francisco, Baldwin Court in the Bayview neighborhood, is named after him.
 In 1987, Kevin Brown, a photojournalist from Baltimore, founded the National James Baldwin Literary Society.
 The group organizes free public events celebrating Baldwin's life and legacy.
-In 1992, Hampshire College in Amherst, Massachusetts, established the James Baldwin Scholars program, an urban outreach initiative, in honor of Baldwin, who taught at Hampshire in the early 1980s.
+In 1992, Hampshire College in Amherst, Massachusetts, established the James Baldwin Scholars program, an urban outreach initiative, in honor of Baldwin, who taught at Hampshire from 1983 to 1986.
 The JBS Program provides talented students of color from under-served communities an opportunity to develop and improve the skills necessary for college success through coursework and tutorial support for one transitional year, after which Baldwin scholars may apply for full matriculation to Hampshire or any other four-year college program.

-Spike Lee's 1996 film Get on the Bus includes a Black gay character, played by Isaiah Washington, who punches a homophobic character, saying: "This is for James Baldwin and Langston Hughes."
+Spike Lee's 1996 film Get on the Bus includes a black gay character, played by Isaiah Washington, who punches a homophobic character, saying: "This is for James Baldwin and Langston Hughes."
 His name appears in the lyrics of the Le Tigre song "Hot Topic", released in 1999.
 In 2002, scholar Molefi Kete Asante included James Baldwin on his list of 100 Greatest African Americans.